cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-dallas.md

 ## Removing supervision

 After updating and removing Dallas profiles, your device will remain supervised.
-Being in a supervised state means that a message will display in Settings, showing that your device is supervised.
+Being in a supervised state means that:

+- A message will display in Settings, showing that your device is supervised
+- Activation lock will be disabled, potentially making your device accessible by thieves (FindMy will still work however)
-If your device has Mobile Device Management enabled (e.g. a school or work device), then your organisation will be able to silently install and uninstall apps on your device.
+- If your device has Mobile Device Management enabled (e.g. a school or work device), then your organisation will be able to silently install and uninstall apps on your device

 For most users, staying in a supervised state won't be an issue.
 Users on software version 14.8.1 may be able to [jailbreak](get-started) and remove the supervised state.